wp-plugins/responsive-mortgage-calculator/readme.txt

 __Known Issues__

 The widget and short code rely on the same jQuery script at the moment.
 The short code seems to take precedence over the widget, meaning the widget won’t function on the same page as the shortcode.

+__Localization__

+The plugin is ready for translation.
+If your language isn’t included, contact me to contribute.
+Plays nicely with WPML.

 = DISCLAIMER =